Case Interview Examples: 100+ Free Practice Cases (2026)

 Profitability and market entry cases appear most frequently in first round interviews at McKinsey, BCG, and Bain.
 In my experience as a Bain interviewer, roughly 4 out of every 10 cases I gave were profitability cases.
 They are popular because they test whether you can break a big problem into smaller parts and use basic business math.

 Market sizing questions are especially common at McKinsey, where they are often embedded as a sub-question within a larger case.
-At BCG and Bain, you are more likely to get a standalone market sizing question at the start of a case before diving into the strategic analysis.
+At BCG and Bain, you are more likely to get a standalone market sizing question at the start of a case before moving into the strategic analysis.

 M&A cases tend to show up more in final rounds and at firms with strong private equity or corporate finance practices.
 Pricing and operations cases are less frequent but appear regularly enough that you should practice at least 2 to 3 of each type.